Robert Shwartzman: 2020

-The next feature race at the Hungaroring saw Shwartzman qualify in 11th position.
+The next feature race at the Hungaroring saw Shwartzman qualify in eleventh position.
 He left the first turn of the first lap five places ahead in sixth.
 He had a tire strategy different from the front-runners and had better tyre management.
 He was in a different world after his pit stop, overtaking Luca Ghiotto and Callum Ilott at the end of lap 29, and taking the lead from Schumacher just a lap later.
-Eventually, he won the race with a 15-second gap.
+Eventually, he won the race with a fifteen-second gap.
 In doing so, Shwartzman took the championship lead.
 In the sprint race, Shwartzman finished in fourth, passing a few drivers in the race.
-In Silverstone, Shwartzman qualified a lowly 18th.
-He struggled for pace in both the feature and sprint races, finishing 14th and 13th respectively.
-The second Silverstone weekend would prove to be a little better, with Shwartzman qualifying in 11th.
+In Silverstone, Shwartzman qualified a lowly eighteenth.
+He struggled for pace in both the feature and sprint races, finishing fourteenth and thirteenth respectively.
+The second Silverstone weekend would prove to be a little better, with Shwartzman qualifying in eleventh.
 He ended the feature race in eighth, passing Dan Ticktum for the reverse-grid position with five laps to go.
 Shwartzman led the race for the majority of the sprint race, until with thiree laps to go, Schumacher tried to pass him, but smashed into his front-right tyre, damaging Shwartzman's front wing.
 They were overtaken by Yuki Tsunoda who went on to win the race.
-Shwartzman was soon swarmed by the field, and in the end finished 13th.
+Shwartzman was soon swarmed by the field, and in the end finished thirteenth.
 His result saw him lose the championship lead.
 Shwartzman back in top form again in Barcelona, qualifying second and taking the lead from Ilott into the first corner.
-On lap 8, however, the British driver would reclaim it back.
+On lap eight, however, the British driver would reclaim it back.
 Shwartzman survived a dramatic late safety car restart to finish in second place, only losing out to a timely pitstop from Nobuharu Matsushita.
-During the sprint race, Shwartzman was hit with massive tyre degradation and only managed 13th.
+During the sprint race, Shwartzman was hit with massive tyre degradation and only managed thirteenth.

 Shwartzman topped free practice for the first time and qualified fourth at Spa-Francorchamps.
 He fell to seventh on the opening lap but made it up to finish fifth.
 During the sprint race, Shwartzman passed a slow starting Guanyu Zhou.
-He grabbed his opportnity after Ticktum and Roy Nissany collided.
-From then on, he would control the race and eventually win by 9 seconds.
+He grabbed his opportunity after Ticktum and Roy Nissany collided.
+From then on, he would control the race and eventually win by nine seconds.
 Shwartzman improved to ninth after starting 16th at Monza, but was just less than a second away from Louis Delétraz from taking reverse pole.
 He managed to progress to sixth place in the sprint race, before being promoted a place after Ticktum was disqualified.
 Shwartzman qualified ninth for the round at Mugello.
 He would retire with a car issue at the halfway mark of the feature race.
-Shwartzman stormed back to ninth in the sprint race despite a mistake on lap 18 but was not enough to nab points.
+Shwartzman stormed back to ninth in the sprint race despite a mistake on lap eighteen but was not enough to nab points.